-Over the past six years the proportion of Root prefixes has declined slightly, as have Hole prefixes, while the number of Path (different-path more-specific) prefixes has risen slightly.
+Over the past decade the proportion of Root prefixes has declined slightly, as have Hole prefixes, while the number of Path (different-path more-specific) prefixes has risen slightly.
 The high proportion of Path prefixes points to a prevalent use of more specifics in the IPv4 network for traffic engineering purposes.

-A comparable view of the IPv6 network (Figure 21) shows a similar result, but some somewhat different starting conditions.
+A comparable view of the IPv6 network (Figure 21) shows a similar result in the profile of prefixes, but some somewhat different starting conditions.
 The relative incidence of Root prefixes has declined from 95% to 40%, which the number of Path-distinguished more-specific prefixes has risen from 10% to 35%.
-A possible explanation is that as IPv6 changes from being a low use trial to become part of the service environment considerations of traffic engineering rise in importance, and the number of different-path more-specific reflects this changing perception of the role of the IPv6 network.
-The relative count of IPv6 hole prefixes has doubled in the past 2 years.
+A possible explanation is that as IPv6 changes from being a low-use trial platform to become part of the service environment, then considerations of traffic engineering rise in importance.
+The number of different-path more-specific prefixes reflects this changing perception of the role of the IPv6 network.

 This data points to the emerging picture of handling IPv6 addresses in a similar way to that used for IPv4, where there is a widespread use of more specifics for both traffic engineering and as a rudimentary form of anti-hijacking defence.